algolia/algoliasearch-client-android/README.md

 ### Kotlin support

-Even though the Android client is written in Java, you can still use it in a Kotlin project, as long as you don't mix Java and Kotlin code in the same file.
+Even though the Android client is written in Java, you can use it in a Kotlin project.
+Check out our [Android demo (`kotlin` branch)](https://github.com/algolia/algolia-android-demo/tree/kotlin) to see an example.

 ## Push data